-Matsouka (Grk: Ματσούκα, Trk: Maçka) is a region in the province of Trapezunta.
-Its capital is a town of the same name; Matsouka, also known as Tzevislik (Grk: Τζεβισλίκ).
-Matsouka is spread over the south of Trapezunta, reaching up to the Zygana Pass (mountain) and the Kulat Dag.
+Matsouka (Gr: Ματσούκα, Tr: Maçka) is a region in the province of Trabzon in Turkey.
+Its capital is a town of the same name; Matsouka, otherwise known historically as Tzevislik (Gr: Τζεβισλίκ).
+Matsouka is spread over the south of Trabzon, reaching up to the Zygana Pass (a mountain) and the Kulat Dag.
 The region spans 60 km in length and 30 km in width.
-The Pyxite River runs directly through it.
-Prior to 1914, the region comprised 38,000 Greeks of which only 17,000 managed to flee to Greece following the Greek Turkish Exchange of Populations (1923).
-The remainder were either massacred by Turkish tchetes, died on death marches, or escaped to neighboring Southern Russia.
+The Pyxites River runs directly through it.
+Prior to 1914, the region comprised 38,000 Greeks of which only 17,000 managed to flee to Greece following the Greek-Turkish Exchange of Populations (1923).
+The remainder were either massacred by Turkish chetes, died on death marches, or escaped to neighboring southern Russia.

 Matsouka was made up of 70 villages, 47 of which were purely Greek, 9 were mixed, and only 14 were Turkish.
-Combined with the villages of neighoring Santa, Matsouka made up the ecclesiastical province of Rodopoleos, with Livera as its see.
-Three of the most prominent monasteries of Pontus; Sumela Monastery, Ioannis Prodromou of Bazelon , and Saint George Peristereotas were all situated in Matsouka.
-Prior to 1903, these 3 monasteries were under the direct jurisdiction of the Ecumenical Patriarchate, until the Metropolis of Rodopoleos was formed.
+Combined with the villages of neighoring Santa, Matsouka made up the ecclesiastical province of Rhodopolis, with Livera as its see.
+Three of the most prominent monasteries of Pontus; Sumela Monastery, Ioannis Prodromou of Vazelon , and Saint George Peristereota were all situated in Matsouka.
+Prior to 1903, these 3 monasteries were under the direct jurisdiction of the Ecumenical Patriarchate, until the Diocese of Rhodopolis was formed.

 Κάστρο μ', κάστρο μ',